requenajorge1995/timaca-db-sync/README.md

-# SQL Server to Google Sheets Incremental Sync
+# SQL Server to Google Sheets Sync (Stored Procedure)

 ## Overview

-This Python script connects to a SQL Server database via pyodbc, retrieves only new records since the last execution based on the request number, and appends them to a Google Sheets document.
+This Python script connects to a SQL Server database via **pyodbc**, executes a stored procedure (`SPConsultaGl`) with a configurable date range, and **overwrites the entire Google Sheet** with the results.

-The script stores the last processed request number in a local file `last_request_number.txt` so that each run only processes new data.

 ---